 Creating opportunities for America’s youth

-Some of the funds raised go to help jump-start innovative initiatives that attract children into choral singing, especially those who may not otherwise have access to the artistry and community of choral music.
-Since the first grant in 2014, seven projects have been seeded:
+Funds raised go to help jump-start innovative initiatives that attract children into choral singing, especially those who may not otherwise have access to the artistry and community of choral music.
+Since the first grant in 2014, 20 grants have been awarded, including the following: